 If you’re not too tired by this point.
 The buildings used for the exterior shots for Carrie Bradshaw’s apartment (64 Perry Street) and the Friends apartment (90 Bedford Street) are only around a 20-minute walk away.

-I don’t think either of these is are must-do unless you’re a big fan of either of the shows!
+I don’t think either of these is a must-do unless you’re a big fan of either of the shows!

 Day 4 in New York with Kids: Brooklyn Bridge, DUMBO & Lower Manhattan